wacncontent/CustomizeTool/output/articles/automation/automation-intro.md

 A runbook is a set of tasks that perform some automated process in Azure Automation.
 It may be a simple process such as starting a virtual machine and creating a log entry, or you may have a complex runbook that combines other smaller runbooks to perform a complex process across multiple resources or even multiple clouds and on premise environments.

-For example, you might have an existing manual process for truncating a SQL database if it’s approaching maximum size that includes multiple steps such as connecting to the server, connecting to the database, get the current size of database, check if threshold has exceeded and then truncate it and notify user.
+For example, you might have an existing manual process for truncating a SQL database if it's approaching maximum size that includes multiple steps such as connecting to the server, connecting to the database, get the current size of database, check if threshold has exceeded and then truncate it and notify user.
 Instead of manually performing each of these steps, you could create a runbook that would perform all of these tasks as a single process.
 You would start the runbook, provide the required information such as the SQL server name, database name, and recipient e-mail and then sit back while the process completes.

 ## What can runbooks automate?

 Runbooks in Azure Automation are based on Windows PowerShell or Windows PowerShell Workflow, so they do anything that PowerShell can do.
 If an application or service has an API, then a runbook can work with it.
 If you have a PowerShell module for the application, then you can load that module into Azure Automation and include those cmdlets in your runbook.
-Azure Automation runbooks run in the Azure cloud and can access any cloud resources or external resources that can be accessed from the cloud. <!-- deleted by customization  Using [Hybrid Runbook Worker](/documentation/articles/automation-hybrid-runbook-worker), runbooks can run in your local data center to manage local resources. -->
+Azure Automation runbooks run in the Azure cloud and can access any cloud resources or external resources that can be accessed from the cloud.
+Using [Hybrid Runbook Worker](/documentation/articles/automation-hybrid-runbook-worker), runbooks can run in your local data center to manage local resources.

 ## Getting runbooks from the community

-The [Runbook Gallery](http://msdn.microsoft.com/zh-cn/library/azure/dn781422.aspx) contains runbooks from Microsoft and the community that you can either use unchanged in your environment or customize them for your own purposes.
+The [Runbook Gallery](/documentation/articles/automation-runbook-gallery#runbooks-in-runbook-gallery) contains runbooks from Microsoft and the community that you can either use unchanged in your environment or customize them for your own purposes.
 They are also useful to as references to learn how to create your own runbooks.
 You can even contribute your own runbooks to the gallery that you think other users may find useful.

 ## Creating Runbooks with Azure Automation

-You can [create your own runbooks](/documentation/articles/automation-creating-importing-runbook) from scratch or modify runbooks from the [Runbook Gallery](http://msdn.microsoft.com/zh-cn/library/azure/dn781422.aspx) for your own requirements.
+You can [create your own runbooks](/documentation/articles/automation-creating-importing-runbook) from scratch or modify runbooks from the [Runbook Gallery](/documentation/articles/automation-runbook-gallery) for your own requirements.
 There are three different [runbook types](/documentation/articles/automation-runbook-types) that you can choose from based on your requirements and PowerShell experience.
-If you prefer to work directly with the PowerShell code, then you can use a [PowerShell runbook](/documentation/articles/automation-runbook-types#powershell-runbooks) or [PowerShell Workflow runbook](/documentation/articles/automation-runbook-types#powershell-workflow-runbooks) that you edit offline or with the [textual editor](http://msdn.microsoft.com/zh-cn/library/azure/dn879137.aspx) in the Azure Management Portal.
+If you prefer to work directly with the PowerShell code, then you can use a [PowerShell runbook](/documentation/articles/automation-runbook-types#powershell-runbooks) or [PowerShell Workflow runbook](/documentation/articles/automation-runbook-types#powershell-workflow-runbooks) that you edit offline or with the [textual editor](/documentation/articles/automation-edit-textual-runbook) in the Azure Management Portal.
 If you prefer to edit a runbook without being exposed to the underlying code, then you can create a [Graphical runbook](/documentation/articles/automation-runbook-types#graphical-runbooks) using the [graphical editor](/documentation/articles/automation-graphical-authoring-intro) in the Azure preview portal.

+Prefer watching to reading?
+Have a look at the below video from Microsoft Ignite session in May 2015.
+Note: While the concepts and features discussed in this video are correct, Azure Automation has progressed a lot since this video was recorded, it now has a more extensive UI in the Azure Management Portal, and supports additional capabilities.

+> [AZURE.VIDEO microsoft-ignite-2015-automating-operational-and-management-tasks-using-azure-automation]

 ## Automating configuration management with Desired State Configuration